 To maximize the number of units delivered, and to deliver units across as broad a geography and as broad a spectrum of need as possible, San Francisco is both opportunistic and balanced in its approach to housing production.
-The City, acting primarily through MOHCD, must respond to opportunities as they arise and support projects that are as cost efficient as possible.
+The City, acting primarily through MOHCD, must respond to opportunities as they arise and support Availability of site Readiness to build Market conditions Construction cost Funds to leverage projects that are as cost efficient as possible.
 Project feasibility depends on the availability of City and non-City funds, the cost and availability of development sites, and the cost of construction.
 Without eligible funds in hand, a project cannot proceed.
 Affordable housing developers must compete on the open market for sites, or sites may come to the City through land dedication.
 Construction costs have increased dramatically in recent years, and a project's mix of uses and funds must be able to support those costs.
+While focusing on cost efficiency and feasibility, the City prioritizes balancing the distribution of resources to address the range of need for affordable housing in San Francisco.
+The portfolio is inclusive of projects across neighborhoods, populations, and income levels.
+It must support renters and buyers through preservation and production strategies.
+With so many needs on so many fronts, public affordability supports multiple targets in consideration of the whole of San Francisco's affordable housing needs.